bleaktwig/yuadrem-wiki/docs/index.md

 Due to its size, Yuadrem is often divided into six distinct regions: the [Northern Territories](world/northern_territories.md), the [Westlands](world/westlands.md), the [Fractured Lands](world/fractured_lands.md), the [Sunland](world/sunland.md), the [Savage Territories](world/savage_territories.md), and the [Wildlands](world/wildlands.md).
 In addition, the four oceans that surround it are:

 * The Frigid Ocean to the north-east, which is known for its low temperatures and abundance of migratory idzels<!-- TODO.
-Link. -->.
+Link. -->, large sea monsters famous for wrecking ships during the golden age.
 * The warm Teal Ocean to the north-west, home to a variety marine life.
 * The Burnt Ocean to the east, both devoid of life and impossible to sail since the landing of Cabb Goem-Rlamesh.
 * The Southern Ocean to the south, the least explored of the four.